lstipakov/lstipakov-ruuvi.github.io/src/content/guide/getting-started/contribute.md

 The [`ruuvi.github.io`](https://github.com/ruuvi/ruuvi.github.io) repo contains this [documentation](/guide/getting-started/intro).
 If you want something to be added or changed, just make a pull request.

 ## Ruuvi Community
-If you would like to join the Ruuvi Community, send an informal email to [Lauri](mailto:lauri@ruuvi.com) to request an invite to our [Slack team](http://ruuvi.com/blog/ruuvi-slack-com.html).
+If you would like to join the Ruuvi Community, send [us](mailto:slack@ruuvi.com) an informal email to request an invite to our [Slack team](http://ruuvi.slack.com).
 All the development discussion is over there.

 ## Using GitHub
 Go [here](https://guides.github.com/introduction/flow/index.html) to get a sense of Github flow.
 We also suggest the [Github for Desktop](https://desktop.github.com/) application, which has a great built-in tutorial on forking, editing, merging, and creating a pull request.